ROBOTIS-GIT/emanual/docs/en/faq/faq_dynamixel.md

 Do not exceed the operating voltage range as it will damage the internal components.
 DYNAMIXEL Pro is highly recommended to use with DC 24V.

-# Why Dynamixel X-series doesn't work with other Dynamixel series?
+# Why DYNAMIXEL X-series doesn't work with other DYNAMIXEL series?

 1. To communicate with any DYNAMIXEL, users must utilize the communication protocol accepted by the DYNAMIXEL as well as the [correct logic level (buffer circuit)](http://emanual.robotis.com/docs/en/dxl/x/xl430-w250/#ttl-communication).
 The [XL430-W250-T](/docs/en/dxl/x/xl430-w250/) utilizes Communication [Protocol 2.0] for packet structure and instructions.